Claus-Dieter Wollitz

-Claus-Dieter Wollitz (born 19 July 1965) is a German football coach and former player, who is the current director of football and manager of 3.
-Liga club FC Energie Cottbus.
+Claus-Dieter Wollitz (born 19 July 1965) is a German football coach and former player, who is the current director of football and manager of 2.
+Bundesliga club FC Energie Cottbus.

 Managerial career

 KFC Uerdingen 05

 Wollitz was head coach of KFC Uerdingen from 1 July 2002 to 30 June 2004.
 In the 2002–03 season, Uerdingen finished the season in 10th place with a record of 13 wins, six draws, and 15 losses.
 In the 2003–04 season, Uerdingen finished the season in seventh place with a record of 13 wins, seven draws, and 14 losses.

 VfL Osnabrück

 Wollitz was head coach of VfL Osnabrück from 1 July 2004 to 30 June 2009.
 His first match as head coach was a 1–1 draw on 1 August 2004 against the reserve team of 1.
 FC Köln.
 During the 2004–05 season, Osnabrück finished fourth in the Regionalliga Nord and were eliminated in round two of the German Cup by Bayern Munich.
 The 2005–06 season started with wins against Fortuna Düsseldorf and Wuppertaler SV and draws against Rot-Weiß Oberhausen and the reserve team of Bayer Leverkusen.
 Then on 21 August 2005, Osnabrück defeated Greuther Fürth in a shootout round one of the German Cup after finishing extra time 2–2.
 They were eventually eliminated in round two of the German Cup by 1.
 FSV Mainz 05.
 Extra time also finished in a 2–2 draw.
 They finished the 2005–06 season in 10th place.
 In the 2006–07 season, Osnabrück defeated Eintracht Braunschweig and Borussia Mönchengladbach to get to the 16th round in the German Cup where they were eliminated by Hertha BSC.
 The league season started on 8 August 2006 (matchday two) with a 1–0 win against Fortuna Düsseldorf.
 They finished the season in second place and were promoted to the 2.
 Bundesliga.
 They finished the 2007–08 league season in 12th place and were eliminated from the German Cup in the first round after a 1–0 loss to Borussia Mönchengladbach.
 The 2008–09 season proved to be his final season at the helm of Osnabrück.
 The 2008–09 season started with a loss to FSV Frankfurt in the German Cup.
 They finished the season in 16th place and lost both legs of the relegation playoff 1–0 to SC Paderborn 07.
 He finished with a record of 70 wins, 54 draws, and 63 losses.